 14. Proxy Falls (Willamette National Forest, Linn County, OR)

 Dogs are welcome on this family-friendly, 1.5-mile hike, but it is a heavily trafficked loop trail especially from March to November.
 Located near Blue River in Oregon, this trail is ideal for all skill levels and lets you marvel at the lush Three Sisters Wilderness on your way to the viewpoint of Lower Proxy Falls.

 Go further uphill to reach the Upper Proxy Falls.
 It’s worth the effort, especially once you witness how Proxy Falls drop 226 feet, making it one of Oregon’s highest-plunge waterfalls.

-Sahalie Falls is famous for its foaming white water that plunges down 100 feet over a lava dam.
-The Koosah Falls drops around 70 feet into a massive and deep pool.
-It is second of the three major waterfalls of the McKenzie River.
+Sahalie Falls is famous for its foaming white water that plunges down 100 feet over a lava dam, easily viewable from a platform close to the parking lot.

 This 97-foot waterfall on Tumalo Creek is located within the Deschutes National Forest.
 It is one of Bend, Oregon’s top attractions and is a no-hike destination.
 Once you reach the parking area, you’ll get a fantastic view of the entire Tumalo Falls.

 If you’re an adventurous type, you can hike up to the top of the falls for a different and probably more magical perspective.

 20. White River Falls (White River Falls State Park, Wasco County, OR)

 Known as Oregon’s secret hideaway, White River Falls State Park is actually a dry and remote place, except of course for the White River Falls (also known as the Tygh Valley Falls) located at the heart of the park.
 It is found about 30 miles south of the Columbia River and just east of Tygh Valley via Highway 216.